 Social and Emotional Learning (SEL) has become a term used by many vendors and companies to sell curriculum and services to school districts.
-The Guidance and Counseling Department uses highly qualified practitioners from within the department, rather than outside vendors, to create our curriculum.
-In doing so, our district has prioritized two ways to approach SEL:
+The Guidance and Counseling Department uses highly qualified practitioners from within the department, rather than outside vendors, to create all of our curriculum.
+We prioritize this internal process two ways:

 Because of this method, our district has been able to focus only on the state requirements in a rich and meaningful way.
 For the FISD Counseling Department, we focus on developing personal skills in social settings, thus creating opportunities for emotional development in a social setting (SEL).